-This refactoring allows you to create a new method based on a selected code fragment.
+This refactoring allows you to create a new method or a local function based on the selected code fragment.
 ReSharper analyses the selected statements and detects variables that can be converted into method parameters or represent its return value.

 Consider the following example:

-- Type a name for the new method in the Name field.
+Type a name for the new function in the Name field.

-- Select one of expressions that ReSharper detected as possible method return values in the Return drop-down list.
+Select one of expressions that ReSharper detected as possible function return values in the Return list.
 There may be other expressions detected as possible return values.
 They are listed as out parameters.

-- Specify access rights in the Access rights drop-down list.
+If you choose to create a method, you can also specify access rights in the Access rights list.

 Check the resulted method signature and body in the Preview field.